iSiddharth20/Chatbot-Using-OpenAI-API/README.md

-# ChatBot using OpenAI (ChatGPT) API
+# ChatBot using OpenAI (ChatGPT) API (with GUI)
 Ready to Use Code to have your own ChatBot using OpenAI API.
-Also added WebApp Template for Reference!
+<br>Also added WebApp Template for Reference!
 Thanks to [Lyubomir](https://github.com/LyubomirT)

 ### Steps to Use the ChatBot:
 - This Codebase requires [OpenAI API Key](https://openai.com/blog/openai-api), kindly make sure you get one.
 - Install Necessary Dependencies from 'requirements.txt'.
     - Run : pip install -r requirements.txt
 - Open and Store your API Key in "Code/BotDefinition.py".
-- Run "Code/ChatBot.py"
+- Run "Code/ChatBot.py" for Terminal Based ChatBot.
+- Run "Code/GuiChatBot.py" for WebApp Based ChatBot.
 - That's it!
 Just enter your prompts and get the responses.
 - If you want to terminate the chat, just enter 'End Chat'.